CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/gettingstarted.md

     ![](../media/2.png)

 This concludes the setup.
 You are now all set to explore the features and functionalities.
-Proceed to the next exercises, keeping the **Resource Group** tab open, and move forward with the next steps. **Happy Labbing!**
+Proceed to the next exercises, keeping the **Resource Group** tab open, and move forward with the next steps.

  Move to the next page to continue!